metafacture/metafacture-tutorial/07_Processing_MARC.md

 To work with MARC and transform it in Metafatcture is more generic than in CATMANDU since no marc specific maps are needed.
 But some difficulties come with repeatable fields.
 This is something you usually don’t know.
 And you have to inspect this first.

 Here you see, a simple mapping from the element `245 any indicators $a`  to a new field names `title`.
+To map any incicator we use the wildcard ? for each indicator so the path is: `245??.a`

 Flux: